ulyngs/mindshield-open-source/README.md

   <img src="https://github.com/ulyngs/mindshield-open-source/blob/main/Shared%20(Extension)/Resources/images/icon-512.png?raw=true" alt="Viking Focus Icon" width="120" />
 </p>

-Source code for the Safari, Chrome, and Firefox extension **Viking Focus**, available for Mac, iOS, and other devices.
+Source code for the Safari, Chrome, and Firefox extension **ReDD Focus**, available for Mac, iOS, and other devices.

 **Hide distractions on any website** (e.g., YouTube, Instagram, LinkedIn, Google Search, etc.).
 Works on any website in any browser, with pre-configured options for popular platforms.

-Viking Focus is **open source** and developed by the [ReDD team](https://github.com/ulyngs/mindshield-open-source), and is [backed by research](https://arxiv.org/pdf/2001.04180.pdf).
+ReDD Focus is **open source**, developed by the [ReDD team](https://redd-project.org), and [backed by research](https://arxiv.org/pdf/2001.04180.pdf).

 ## Features